krb5/krb5/doc/admin/admin_commands/kadmind.rst

 **-K** *kprop_path*
     specifies the path to the kprop command to use to send full dumps to slaves in response to full resync requests.

+**-k** *kprop_port*
+    specifies the port by which the kprop process that is spawned by kadmind connects to the slave kpropd, in order to transfer the dump file during an iprop full resync request.

 **-F** *dump_file*
     specifies the file path to be used for dumping the KDB in response